MatVeiQaaa/LR2HackBox/README.md

 A collection of various QoL (Quality of Life) features and whatever else i may come up with in the future for Lunatic Rave 2.

+The .dll file must be injected into the game process in any convenient way.
+I recommend using https://github.com/SayakaIsBaka/lr2_chainload for automatic injection on game launch.

 ImGui menu from which you can control all of the features can be brought up with 'INSERT' key in-game.

 Features: